c-zhou/yahs/README.md

 With `--no-scaffold-ec` option, YaHS will skip the scaffolding error check in each round.
 There will be no `*_r[0-9]{2}_break.agp` AGP output files.

+With `--no-mem-check` option, the runtime memory check is disabled.
+When running out of memory, the scaffolding process will terminate immediately instead of try lower resolutions.

 ## Generate HiC contact maps
 YaHS offers some auxiliary tools to help generating HiC contact maps for visualisation.
 A demo is provided in the bash script `scripts/run_yahs.sh`.
 To generate and visualise a HiC contact map, the following tools are required.